Joe Fanning

-Joseph Kevin Fanning (born 24 September 1970) is a Group 1 winning Irish jockey.
-He has won races at every flat racecourse in Great Britain and has twice been All-Weather Champion Jockey.
-Since the 1990s, he has been stable jockey to Mark Johnston, for whom he has won most of his races.
-He is the 7th winningmost jockey in British flat racing history and has the most winners of any jockey not to have won the Jockeys' Championship.
+Joseph Kevin Fanning (born 24 September 1970) is a retired Irish jockey who was based in Britain as stable jockey to Mark Johnston.
+He was twice All-Weather Champion Jockey.
+In a career spanning 36 years, he rode 2,947 winners in Britain, the seventh highest tally of any jockey in British flat racing history.
+The greatest success of his career was his Ascot Gold Cup victory on Subjectivist in 2021.

 Career

-Fanning was born in Dublin, but grew up in Roundwood County Wicklow.
-He graduated from the Irish Racing Academy in 1986 and took a few rides for Irish trainer Kevin Connolly.
+Fanning grew up in Roundwood in County Wicklow, where he was surrounded by horses.
+He developed an interest in racing through attending meetings at Leopardstown with his father.
+He graduated from the Irish Racing Academy in 1986 and was apprenticed to The Curragh trainer Kevin Connolly.

-In 1988, he moved to England to work for trainer Tommy 'Squeak' Fairhurst in Middleham, Yorkshire, for whom he rode his first winner, over jumps, in a four-runner hurdle at Sedgefield.
+In 1988, he moved to England to work for trainer Tommy 'Squeak' Fairhurst in Middleham, Yorkshire.
+He rode his first winner, Holdenby, in a race over hurdles at Sedgefield on 14 November 1989.
 He broke two neck vertebrae in a fall at Newcastle after only three months and switched to flat racing.
-In 1990, he won his first flat race and within two seasons had lost his apprentice's claim.
-He now believes he was too light to have been a jump jockey in the first place.
+His first win on the flat was on Henry Will in an apprentices' handicap at Great Yarmouth on 6 June 1990 Yarmouth.
+He would later believe he was too light to have been a jump jockey in the first place.

-Without an apprentice claim, it was more difficult for him to win races, although he won the 1993 Northumberland Plate for trainer George Moore on Highflying.
-As a result, he began to ride out for another Middleham trainer, Mark Johnston.
-The pair first connected in 1990, although it wasn't until 1996 that the connection became strong.
-In 1998, he won his first Listed race, the Tote Silver Tankard at Pontefract for Johnston.

-The following year, he won his first Group race, the Group 3 September Stakes at Epsom on Yavana's Pace, a horse on which he would also win the Prix Gladiateur at Longchamp two years later, almost to the day.
-He was also second twice in the Irish St Leger on Yavana's Pace - in both 1999 and 2000.
+He rode out his apprentice claim within two seasons, and then found it more difficult to get rides, although he won the 1993 Northumberland Plate for trainer George Moore on Highflying.
+In order to help his career, he began to ride out for another Middleham trainer, Mark Johnston.
+In 1995 he signed as a retained jockey for Johnston and his career began to recover.
+In 1998, he won his first Listed race, the Tote Silver Tankard at Pontefract on Three Green Leaves for Johnston.
+The following year he won his first Group race, the Group 3 September Stakes at Epsom on Yavana's Pace, a Johnston-trained horse on which he would also win the Prix Gladiateur at Longchamp two years later, almost to the day.
+He was also second twice in the Irish St Leger on Yavana's Pace - in 1999 and 2000.